xvxvdee/xvxvdee/README.md

 <div>
   <h2>About Me 🤔</h2>
 <p>My name is Deandra.
-I graduated from Toronto Metropolitan University (Toronto, Canada) with a Bachelor of Science in Computer Science and a French minor.
-Currently, I am working as a Software Engineer at Microsoft.
+I am set to graduate from Toronto Metropolitan University (Toronto, Canada) with a Bachelor of Science in Computer Science and a French minor.
+Currently, I will be working as a Software Engineer at Microsoft.
 One of my goals is to have a global impact through my work, reaching and influencing people all around the world, which I believe will bring me immense joy and satisfaction.
 In my free time, I enjoy spending time with friends, learning new languages, and working on side projects.
 I look forward to future collaborations.</p>
   <br>
   <ul>
     <li>🔭 I’m currently working on https://github.com/xvxvdee/Portfolio</li>